openservicemesh/osm/DESIGN.md

 The `ListEndpointsForService` method will be provided by the OSM component, which we refer to as the **Mesh Catalog** in this document.

-The Mesh Catalog will have access to the `MeshSpec`, `CertificateManager`, and the list of `EndpointsProvider`s.
+The Mesh Catalog will have access to the `MeshSpec`, `CertificateManager`, and the list of `Provider`s.

 ```go
 // MeshCataloger is the mechanism by which the Service Mesh controller discovers all Envoy proxies connected to the catalog.